daviddrysdale/mdbook-footnote/README.md

 > Normal text<sup><a name="to-footnote-1"><a href="#footnote-1">1</a></a></sup> in body.

 with the footnotes accumulated at the bottom of the page, following an `<hr/>`.

+## Configuration

+The `markdown` boolean flag indicates whether footnotes should be emitted as MarkDown rather than HTML.
+This is needed for any non-HTML backend.

 ## Installation